ugurozdemir97/ugurozdemir97/README.md

 ## Hello, I'm Uğur Özdemir ☘️

-I am a full stack developer and artist who enjoys learning and creating fun projects.
-I develop both web and desktop applications, games.
-I also try to design and draw for my own projects a lot.
-I hope you like them.
+I'm a full-stack developer and artist who enjoys learning and creating projects across various domains.
+I develop web and desktop applications and games.
+I also try to design and draw for my own projects.

 ### Introductions of my favorite projects